October 3, 2021

 Back in Chapter 8, Jesus began to lead his disciples south; away from their rural, country-bumpkin origins to the big leagues of the capital city Jerusalem.
 Today's text is the first of several challenges to Jesus by the elites from the city, in this case the Pharisees.

 The public fame and honour that Jesus has been gaining is a major threat to the status quo.
-And the first line of defence against someone who was getting out of place was to put them back in place by successfully shaming them in public.
+And the first line of defense against someone who was getting out of place was to put them back in place by successfully shaming them in public.
 And the preferred way to honourably shame someone was through trick questions.
 Catching an opponent out this way proved one's superior cleverness and deflated the upstart's standing in the eyes and ears of the watching crowd.

 The question to Jesus, "Is it legal ..." signals that Jesus is being asked to interpret the meaning of the Torah - the first five books of the First Testament - the teachings received from Moses, and the foundation of Jewish law, custom and identity.
 In other words, Jesus is being tested for his detailed knowledge of the Torah and his ability to demonstrate wisdom in his application of it to real life issues.
 The surrounding crowd would be all ears.